3UU/wordpress-shariff-wrapper/trunk/readme.txt

 The same way work the "style option" within the admin menu.
 Please notice that because of the nature of CascadingSS you can not change the look of the buttons!
 If do you want this please read about the design options later on.
+Also the code example is really only an example.
+The you have to use your own style information depending on the theme/design do you use.

 = Q: Can I use it in my theme? =
+A: Yes.
+`<?=do_shortcode('[shariff backend="on"]')?>`
-A: Yes. `<?=do_shortcode('[shariff backend="on"]')?>` Backend is an example.
+Backend is an example.
 You can use all options of the shorttag.
 But first you should have a look at the widget.

 = Q: How can I configure the widget? =
 A: It use the same options that have been configured in the admin menu.